dmitry-ivanov/laravel-wikipedia-grabber/README.md

         ->append('Hey!', 'Please, donate me $1M, Mr. Trump!');
 ```

-Or take a full control and change sections as you wish:
+Or take the full control and change sections as you wish:

 ```php
 $page = (new Wikipedia)->page('Donald Trump');